Hamimxv/PC-Builder---Computer-Parts-Picker-WebPage/README.md

 Follow these instructions to get a copy of the project up and running on your local machine.

+## Usage

+1. Browse through the categories and choose your preferred components.
+2. Click the "Choose" button for each component to add it to your selection.
+3. View real-time updates on the total cost and number of selected items.
+4. Use the "Add to Cart" button to add your selection to the shopping cart.
+5. Capture screenshots of your configured build using the "Screenshot" feature.

 ### Prerequisites

 - Ensure you have [PHP](https://www.php.net/) installed on your machine.